CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 10. While your building sign is placed, you shouldn't have any valuables/entities inside your base.
     Example: Placing printers inside the base with a building sign.
 (Or any other item purchasable through the F4 Menu or Tablet).

-12. You may not have more than 5 fading doors operated by keypads per base.
+11. You may not have more than 5 fading doors operated by keypads per base.
     Note: Only 3 fading doors allowed at your entrance

-13. Players should only have to crack each keypad once upon entry and once upon exit.
+12. Players should only have to crack each keypad once upon entry and once upon exit.
     Example: Bases that loop around requiring you to crack one fading door multiple times.

-14. You may block off excess entrances to your base.
+13. You may block off excess entrances to your base.
     Example: Blocking windows, backdoors, garage doors, etc.

-15. You may not megabase
+14. You may not megabase

-16. You may not have a base designed to trap people.
+15. You may not have a base designed to trap people.

-17. You must be active within a base which you own the doors for.
+16. You must be active within a base which you own the doors for.

-18. You may not own multiple buildings unless your job allows for it.
+17. You may not own multiple buildings unless your job allows for it.

-19. Players may NOT build on rooftops or anywhere that does not have buyable doors (Only build in buildings that are part of the map).
+18. Players may NOT build on rooftops or anywhere that does not have buyable doors (Only build in buildings that are part of the map).
     Example: Making your own building in the mines, streets, beach, etc.
     Note: Staff may allow you to build in certain locations.
 Ask for permission from high staff first!

-20. You may not spawn or edit the brightness of lights over 512 and a magnitude of 2.
+19. You may not spawn or edit the brightness of lights over 512 and a magnitude of 2.

-21. You must own all of the exterior doors to a building in order to build upon it.
+20. You must own all of the exterior doors to a building in order to build upon it.

-22. You cannot force someone to crouch during a raid for ANY reason
+21. You cannot force someone to crouch during a raid for ANY reason
     Example: Crouching to shoot back, crouching to crack keypads, etc.

-23. All keypads must have a hold length of at least 5 seconds.
+22. All keypads must have a hold length of at least 5 seconds.

-24. The lobby of PD must be accessible at all times
+23. The lobby of PD must be accessible at all times

-25. You cannot make it AOS/KOS to enter the lobby with a text screen or law.
+24. You cannot make it AOS/KOS to enter the lobby with a text screen or law.

-26. You may not materialize fences in a way that makes them one way.
+25. You may not materialize fences in a way that makes them one way.
 Material that blocks both parties and or impairs both parties is fine.

-27. Do not set up an unfair advantage in a firefight within your base
+26. Do not set up an unfair advantage in a firefight within your base
     Example: Where you can see and or shoot someone, but they cannot see or shoot back or any other unfair advantage.

-28. One-ways of any type are not allowed.
+27. One-ways of any type are not allowed.

-29. No invisible props, buttons or keypads.
+28. No invisible props, buttons or keypads.

-30. Blackout/Colorout bases are not allowed.
+29. Blackout/Colorout bases are not allowed.

-31. Maze bases are not allowed.
+30. Maze bases are not allowed.

-32. All entities are considered props - this includes cameras, text-screens, etc.
+31. All entities are considered props - this includes cameras, text-screens, etc.

-33. Keypads must be visible and directly beside the prop which they operate.
+32. Keypads must be visible and directly beside the prop which they operate.

-34. Do not materialize or hide keypads/buttons.
+33. Do not materialize or hide keypads/buttons.

-35. You may not no-collide props to act as hidden doors.
+34. You may not no-collide props to act as hidden doors.

-36. No faulty keypads (keypads disconnected from a fading door).
+35. No faulty keypads (keypads disconnected from a fading door).

-37. No crouch bases (forcing another user to crouch in order to enter your base).
+36. No crouch bases (forcing another user to crouch in order to enter your base).

-38. You cannot force someone to crouch during a raid for ANY reason
+37. You cannot force someone to crouch during a raid for ANY reason

-39. Crouching to shoot back, crouching to crack keypads, etc.
+38. Crouching to shoot back, crouching to crack keypads, etc.

-40. Sitting on a No-Collided prop to force yourself into someone's base will result in a permanent ban!
+39. Sitting on a No-Collided prop to force yourself into someone's base will result in a permanent ban!
 Staff will count this as exploiting.

+40. Button window fading doors are allowed as long as both parties can see eachother when it is closed and opened.